Racist, Pro-Trump Zoombombers Invade Rep's Virtual Meeting With Newtown Residents

 “Stop saying that this doesn’t happen here or dismissing it as anecdotal,” Hayes wrote.
 “Have an honest conversation about what we are all experiencing.
 Listen, don’t project, don’t make judgements, just listen.
 While understanding my pain may be a journey for some, a refusal to acknowledge it is a non starter for anyone who seeks to heal our nation.
 The only way we can cut the cancer of racism out of our communities is by calling it out when we see it and raising our collective voices to get rid of it.”

-According to the Newtown Bee, Hayes completed two more town committee forums after the Newtown event concluded without incident.
+According to the Newtown Bee, Hayes completed two more town committee forums without incident after the Newtown event concluded.
 NBC Connecticut reported that Hayes identified two of the email addresses used in the attack as likely matching the identities of real people, and that her campaign had reported it to both the Capitol Police and the FBI.

 In a reply to Hayes’ tweet, Zoom wrote: “We are deeply upset to hear about this and we take the privacy of Zoom Meetings very seriously,” adding a link to a guide on privacy settings.